roberttidey/RPi_Cam_Web_Interface/README.md

 March 26th 2015
 TIme lapse interval setting is now held like all other variables in raspimjpeg and uconfig.
-Time lapse start and stop now just send 0/1 Fix for loading incorrect value into video fps
+Time lapse start and stop now just send 0/1 Fix for loading incorrect value into video fps etc raspimjpeg now rescans for highest video and image number if it is stopped and restarted from the web interface.

+March 27th 2015
+Centralised some common php routines into config.php When changing camera settings back to a default value the item is removed from uconfig
+Layout changes to schedule page